discretize/discretize-guides/fractals/aquatic-ruins/index.md

 long_description: The Aquatic Ruins Fractal takes you on a journey through the long-forgotten ruins of an ancient civilization.
 Swimming through the submerged corridors, watch out for deadly sea creatures, treacherous currents, and the legendary Jellyfish Beast.
-Don your underwater gear and prepare to explore and uncover the secrets hidden within the depths.
+Don't forget your underwater gear and prepare to explore and uncover the secrets hidden within the depths.
 image: images/header_old.jpg
 api: 2956